 Mr LB Mlotshwa (Chairperson)

 Also chairperson of the Strategic Committee, trustee of the Abraham Kriel Bedieningstrust and member of the Financial and Risk Committee, and Appeal Committee.

 Mr JD de Villiers (Vice Chairperson/Treasurer)

-Also Chairperson of the Financial and Risk Committee, vice chairperson of the Audit Committee and trustee of the Abraham Kriel Bedieningstrust.
+Also Chairperson of the Financial and Risk Committee and Abraham Kriel Enterprises Trust, vice chairperson of the Strategic and Audit Committee and trustee of the Abraham Kriel Bedieningstrust.